Hairy-tailed mole: Habitat

 It is found in forested and open areas with dry loose soils in eastern Canada and the northeastern United States.
 Since it is a fossorial mammal, it needs moist but well-drained soil so that it can dig easily.
 The hairy-tailed mole prefers deciduous and coniferous woods, oldfields, and roadsides.

 Behavior

 The hairy-tailed mole is cathemeral.
 Since it lives primarily underground in shallow tunnels it can forage throughout the day and will also forage on the ground's surface at night.
 The hairy-tailed mole is more active near the surface during warmer summer months and digs deeper underground in the cooler fall and winter months.

 This mole spends most of its time underground, foraging in shallow burrows for insects and their larvae and earthworms.
 It emerges at night to feed.
 It is active year-round.
-Predators include owls, foxes and large snakes.
+Predators include Virginia opossums, northern short-tailed shrews, great gray owls, dogs, American bullfrogs, bobcats, red foxes, and northern copperheads.

 This animal is mainly solitary except during mating in early spring.
 The female has a litter of 4 to 5 young in a deep burrow.
 This mole may live 3 to 4 years.